By Dr. Nirvana Pillay, Medical Scientist and Founder of Nirvana Natural Bliss

 The substance itself is not a hazard to the general population, but there are concerns that carminic acid may cause allergic reactions and even anaphylactic shock in a subset of the population (Vilan and Pena, 2016).

-So next time you buy a lip stick, lip gloss or make up make sure you read the ingredient list as I am sure you too would not like to be wearing colour derived from dead insects on your face.
+So next time you buy a lip stick, lip gloss or make up make sure you read the ingredient list as I am sure you too would not like to be wearing colour derived from dead insects on your face and ingredients containing metals.